ngshaohui/pyclara/[WIP] version_control.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

+We are not tracking anything at the moment, but `git` does show that we can `add` a list of possible untracked files.

 The "Source Control" tab on VSCode will show the summary similar to `git status`.